-- (i) If the Merger is consummated, Superior's By-laws will require that any stockholder who desires to present a proposal before the 2000 annual meeting must notify the Secretary of Superior of such intent no earlier than [270 DAYS BEFORE THE ANNIVERSARY DATE OF THE MEETING] and no later than , 2000.
-[120 DAYS PRIOR TO THE ANNIVERSARY DATE OF THE MEETING].
+- (i) If the Merger is consummated, Superior's By-laws will require that any stockholder who desires to present a proposal before the 2000 annual meeting must notify the Secretary of Superior of such intent no earlier than October 19, 1999 and no later than March 17, 2000. - (ii) If the Merger is not consummated, any stockholder who desires to present a proposal before the 2000 annual meeting must notify the Secretary of Superior of such intent no later than May 4, 2000.

-By Order of the Board of Directors

-Carolyn Plaisance Secretary
+By Order of the Board of Directors Carolyn Plaisance Secretary

-Harvey, Louisiana June , 1999
+Harvey, Louisiana